baopj/Vid-Morp/README.md

 # Dataset
 ### Dataset Download
-To access the dataset download link, please email [peijun001@e.ntu.edu.sg](mailto:peijun001@e.ntu.edu.sg).
+To access the dataset download link, please send an email to [peijun001@e.ntu.edu.sg](mailto:peijun001@e.ntu.edu.sg).
+Note the dataset is only for academic usage.

 ### Comparison to Existing Dataset